-IMPORTANT: If you are experiencing browsing issues on the AOL Desktop using Windows XP, please upgrade to the latest version.
+IMPORTANT: If you are experiencing browsing issues on the AOL Desktop using Windows XP, please enable Windows updates.

 Eek!
 Receiving a blank page while accessing a webpage isn’t a good thing, but no worries.
 We can fix this.
 Try the solutions below to resolve the problem.
 If the first solution doesn’t work, try the next and so on.

 For starters, you’ll need to know your version of Microsoft Windows and web browser version.
-Also, if you’re using AOL 9.0 Optimized, AOL 9.0 Optimized SE/LE or AOL Security Edition, follow the instructions given in the help article How do I determine the version of AOL Connectivity Service (ACS) I have?
+Also, if you’re using AOL Dialer, you'll want to make sure you're using the most updated version.
+Download the most updated version of AOL Dialer here.

 Clear cookies, cache, history and footprints